miaolu3345/dataviz/content/project/2021-05-23-makeover-1/index.markdown

  + Apply filter

-Drag either one of country in two table into the filter position (since two country columns are linked).
+Drag either one of countries in two data source into the filter position (since two country columns are linked).
 Select particular 6 country in the list.
 ![](filter_and_add.png)

  + Apply color

-Drag country into ‘color’ in the pane, since there are lots of countries in the column, so we need to filter first then add.
+Drag countries into ‘color’ in the marks pane, since there are lots of countries in the column, so we need to filter first then add.
 Check the particular 6 countries, then select ok.
 The initial colors in the filter are shown like the picture below.
 ![](initial_filter_color.png)
 I add a reference line in each graph to determine the hue of line: